9 Best Ways To Make Friends When Traveling Solo

 Hostels are perfect for making friends if you travel solo.
 It really depends on how lucky you are with your roommates, though — sometimes, instead of making friends with them you should try to stay away as much as you can.
 So before you start polishing your social skills with your roommates, take your time to observe and see what they’re into.
 If the magic does happen and you somehow “click”, there is a good chance you can acquire a travel buddy.
 Once you’ve noticed the “spark” in a conversation, take the first step and, in a terribly casual manner, say that there’s this travel tour (or a day trip, or a restaurant, et cetera, et cetera) that you were dying to check out.
 And then, even more casually, ask if he or she would like to join.
 Easy peasy.

-Don’t be scared to be the first one to make offers and suggestions — most people, when presented an exciting opportunity, are likely to take it.
-That’s just a traveler’s nature.
+Don’t be scared to be the first one to make offers and suggestions — most people, when presented with an exciting opportunity, are likely to take it.
+That’s just a traveller’s nature.

 Fourth: Take tours